Trina Radke

-Katrina Diane Radke Gerry (born December 17, 1970) is a former competitive swimmer who represented the United States at the 1988 Summer Olympics in Seoul, South Korea.
+Katrina Diane Radke Gerry (born December 17, 1970) is an American former competitive swimmer who represented the United States at the 1988 Summer Olympics in Seoul, South Korea.

 Early life and career

 Radke was born December 17, 1970.
 She was raised in Morris, Minnesota.
 She broke all of the Minnesota Age Group State Records, except breaststroke.
 In 1982 and 1983, her family lived in Adelaide, Australia, where she swam for the Burnside Southside Swim Club, breaking several State Age Group Records.

 At the age of 13, she and her family moved to Emmaus, Pennsylvania.
 By the time she was 14, she landed a spot on the U.S. National Swim Team, where she was its youngest member.

 Radke won gold medals at the Pan Pacific Swimming Championships in 1985 and 1987 as part of the 800-meter (4 × 200 m) Freestyle Relay Team.

 In 1988, as a member of the U.S. Olympic Swim Team, she finished fifth in the final of the women's 200-meter butterfly event at the Seoul Olympics, recording a time of 2:11.55.

 During this time, she was also a member of the swim team at her high school, Germantown Academy in Fort Washington, Pennsylvania, where she swam for Hall of Fame Coach Dick Shoulberg.
 At Germantown Academy, she was a member of a swimming team that won the team national title, and Radke broke two national prep school records.

 In 1990, Radke won two more international gold medals and broke national records in Italy.
 She was captain of the USA Swimming in 1991.